bright-tools/bwm/README.md

   * Double-right click with keyboard modifiers held down to minimise a window
   * Automatic "snapping" to the edges of the screen and other windows when moving or resizing

-Keyboard modifers can be configured by selecting "Options" after right-clicking on the notification icon in the task area.
+Keyboard modifers (and mouse button bindings) can be configured by selecting "Options" after right-clicking on the notification icon in the task area.

 History